 In the US, Plenity is not available to the public yet, an Early Experience Program is expected to be launched later this year.

 In the US, Plenity is classified as a device rather than a drug.
-Since Plenity does not contain any active drugs, one expects faster licensing approval in Europe and the UK on the basis of being medicinal device.
+Since Plenity does not contain any active drugs, one expects faster licensing approval in Europe and the UK on the basis of being a medicinal device.
 The price for Plenity is not known yet, hopefully, Plenity will be much more affordable for patients (and NHS) as compared to some other drugs currently available on the market.

-Weight loss: what are the options?
+Weight loss: what are the licensed options?